Melon-Oof/HostTierList/README.md

 > - The price ranges are based on the fixed plan itself or the "RAM slide".
 > - Additionally, the CPUs are most likely AMD Ryzen, else their (partially) full model will be mentioned (in a way that it can be recognized).
 > - The hosts are listed in an unordered way, **there's no "best" host**, just the __most fitting to your use case__.
+>
+> - Do note that am human and there are possibly some mistakes here and there.
+Open a github issue if you find any.

 ***